paris-saclay-cds/ramp-board/doc/workers.rst

               --submission starting_kit --quick-test'
   ```

-where you should exchange '$CHALLENGE_NAME' for the name of your challenge kept
+where you should exchange '$CHALLENGE_NAME' for the name of the challenge you
+wish to use (here we are pointing to repositories stored on the ramp-kits
-stored in startking_kits repository, and '$USERNAME' and '$PASSWORD' for your
+github repository), and '$USERNAME' and '$PASSWORD' for your
 credentials on OSF where you stored the data for the challenge.
 Of course this
 is just a suggestion.
 Feel free to make your own, custom file.

-Once you successfully created the component it is the time to make Image
+Once you successfully created the component it is the time to make an Image
 recipes.

 Ad 2.
 Select the tab 'Image recipes' and then click the button 'Create image